Topics on this page

 Install the agent on Amazon EC2 and WorkSpaces

-The Deep Security Agent only supports Amazon WorkSpaces Windows desktops—it does not support Linux desktops.
+The agent only supports Amazon WorkSpaces Windows desktops—it does not support Linux desktops.

 Read this page if you want to protect existing Amazon EC2 instances and Amazon WorkSpaces with Workload Security.